 While preparing for the audit, the agency may require clarification of policy and procedure, assistance in determining the applicability of particular expected practices to their program, or expected practices interpretations to clarify the meaning and intent of individual expected practices.
-At the request of an agency, the Performance Standards & Expected Practices Accreditation Department is able to provide on-site assistance to agencies.
+At the request of an agency, the Performance-Based Standards and Expected Practices Accreditation Department is able to provide on-site assistance to agencies.

-The field consultation entails a visit by a staff member or auditor to an individual facility or program.
+The Technical Assistance visit entail an on-visit by a staff member or auditor to an individual facility or program.
 The purpose of the visit is to provide assistance to the agency in conducting its self-evaluation and preparing expected practices compliance documentation.
-Field consultation visits are encouraged for agencies seeking initial accreditation.
+Technical Assistance visits are encouraged for agencies seeking initial accreditation.

-At an agency's request, the Performance Standards & Expected Practices Accreditation Department arranges for an auditor to provide on-site assistance in one or more of the following areas:
+At an agency's request, the Performance-Based Standards and Expected Practices Accreditation Department arranges for an auditor to provide on-site assistance in one or more of the following areas: